Skip to content

 • Inability or severe pain when doing sit-ups or crunches

-• A tendency to walk with feet turned out
+• A tendency to walk with one or both feet turned out

-• Extreme dysfunction in the iliopsoas can cause pain under the shoulder blade that extends down to the top of the hip.
+• Extreme dysfunction in the iliopsoas can cause pain under the shoulder blade extending down to the top of the hip.

-Note: If the iliopsoas is affected on one side, the pain runs verticle, up and down the back, hip, and upper leg on the affected side.
-If both iliopsoas muscles are affected, the pain runs horizontally across the lower back, pelvis, and abdomen.
+Note: If the iliopsoas muscle is affected on one side, the pain travels vertically along the back, hip, and upper leg on the same side.
+If the iliopsoas muscles on both sides are affected, the pain spreads horizontally across the lower back, pelvis, and abdomen.

 What Causes Iliopsoas Muscles Pain?